8gears/n8n-helm-chart/README.md

 #        database: n8n
 #        host: localhost
 #
+# existingSecret and secret are exclusive, with existingSecret taking priority.
 # existingSecret: "" # Use an existing Kubernetes secret, e.g created by hand or Vault operator.
 secret: # Dict with all n8n config options, unlike config the values here will end up in a secret.
 #    database: